BushraElmu/reproducible_workflow/data/data.md

 This project is intentionally minimal and does not require external datasets by default.

 ## Purpose of this file
-'data/data.md' is the sourt of truth for:
+'data/data.md' is the source of truth for:

 * dataset provenance (URLs / sources)
 * licensing acknowledgements and constraints